danielbh/hello-grpc-go/README.md

 ### 2. how is middleware handled

-You use functions called interceptors, they serve the niche that middleware functions have. interceptors in gRPC are used both on server and client.
+You use functions called interceptors, they serve the niche that middleware functions have.
+Interceptors in gRPC are used both on server and client.

 [Example from techschool of server interceptor](https://dev.to/techschoolguru/use-grpc-interceptor-for-authorization-with-jwt-1c5h)